-The project addressed the demand for better materials and technology solutions for sustainable mobility and the reduction of critical raw materials in batteries.
+The project addresses the demand for better materials and technology solutions for sustainable mobility and the reduction of critical raw materials in batteries.
 The aim of the ECO COM'BAT project is to combine the latest developments in green and high-performance materials into new composite materials for the next generation of lithium-ion batteries, high-voltage batteries.
 To this end, material production must be upscaled to pilot and industrial scale.
 This upscaling includes improved quantity, efficiency and sustainability of production processes.
 An upscaling of sustainable materials from TRL (Technology Readiness Level) 5 to TRL 7 has been achieved.

-RAW MATERIALS SOURCE SPENT BATTERIES
+RAW MATERIALS SOURCE -BATTERIES

-",The recycling of electric car batteries is extremely important in view of the impending shortage of raw materials.
+The recycling of electric car batteries is extremely important in view of the impending shortage of raw materials.
 Cobalt and nickel, for example, can be recycled at a rate of over 90 percent from a used battery.
-With lithium, it's a little more difficult, you can realistically recover 70 percent of the original material."
+With lithium, it's a little more difficult, you can realistically recover 70 percent of the original material.

 "Recycling companies are very interested in batteries, and they should be.
-If we do not implement sufficient capacity, we will have a major problem in five to ten years' time."
+If we do not implement sufficient capacity, we will have a major problem in five to ten years' time"

-> Dr. Jörg Zimmermann, Head of Department Energy Materials at Fraunhofer IWKS

-Jörg Zimmermann, Head of Department Energy Materials at Fraunhofer IWKS.
+> Dr. Jörg Zimmermann, Head of Department Energy Materials, Fraunhofer IWKS explaines Dr. Dr. Jörg Zimmermann, Head of the Energy Materials Department at Fraunhofer IWKS.

 "There are two different basic approaches to recycling a lithium-ion battery.
 One is the pyrometallurgical route, where the module is opened by heat and the cell is completely melted.
-On the other hand, there is an increasing trend towards mechanical processes in which the batteries are shredded.
+The other is the increasing trend towards increasing trend towards mechanical processes in which the batteries are shredded.